GGGErnest/dog-app/README.md

-Home challenge
+App Requirements

-You are tasked with creating an Angular application focused on dog breeds.
+Create an Angular application focused on dog breeds.
 The frontend communicates with a Backend for Frontend (BFF) built in Node.js or Java, serving as a proxy to the [Dog API](https://dog.ceo/dog-api/documentation/).

 Requirements: